 where $\mathcal{B}[0,1]$ is the Borel sigma-algebra on $[0,1]$ and where

-denotes the size or volume of an assortment $S\in\mathcal{B}[0,1]$.
 For each product $x\in [0,1]$, the marginal revenue that the retailer obtains if $x$ is purchased is denoted by $w(x)$; no revenue is obtained from a no-purchase.
-We assume that $w$ is continuous function on $[0,1]$ which takes values in $[0,1]$.
-In addition, we assume that the products are `ordered' such that $w$ is strictly increasing: more specifically, $w$ is continuously differentiable with derivative $w'$ that satisfies
+We assume that $w$ is a continuously differentiable function $[0,1] \rightarrow [0,1]$ with positive derivative bounded away from zero.
+It is worth observing that, in case $x$ is a measure of quality, it is natural to assume that $w$ is increasing.

 For all $S\in \cS $, we let $X^S$ denote the random choice of an arbitrary customer who is offered assortment $S$.
 We assume the following structure on the distribution of $X^S$:

 for all (Borel measurable) $A\subseteq S$, and